freddiehaddad/assembly/README.md

 ## C Program

-We'll define two functions `foo` and `bar` using the C programming language translating their behavior into Assembly following the interface and conventions above.
+We'll define two functions `foo` and `bar` using the C programming language translating their behavior into Assembly following the interface and conventions discussed.

 ```C
 int foo(int _a, int _b)